 iv.
-Price at which the security is being offered including the premium, if any ₹10,00,000 per Bond to be offered at par, with no premium vii.
-Terms of raising securities:
+Price at which the security is being offered including the premium, if any ₹10,00,000 per Bond to be offered at par, with no premium vi.
+Amount intended to be raised :

-- v.
-Name and address of the valuer who performed valuation of the security offeredNot applicable, as the Bonds being offered are unsecured and are being issued at par. - vi.
-Amount intended to be raised : ₹1,000 crore
+Name and address of the valuer who performed valuation of the security offered Not applicable, as the Bonds being offered are unsecured and are being issued at par.